 In addition to considering the draft decisions for adoption, COP21 (Naples, Italy, 2-5 December 2019) will host ministerial-level discussions with the aim of highlighting linkages between global processes and regional developments in the Mediterranean.
-The UN Secretary-General’s Envoy for the Ocean, H.E.
-Mr. Peter Thomson, and other distinguished guests are expected to take part in the high-level session.
+Distinguished guests are expected to take part in the high-level session.

 COP21 will mark an important milestone in the Mediterranean environmental governance process that UNEP/MAP continues to successfully coordinate despite disparities in socio-economic contexts and capacities among the Contracting Parties to the Barcelona Convention.

 NOTES TO EDITORS

 About the UNEP/Mediterranean Action Plan – Barcelona Convention System